coylec/stream3_project/README.md

 - [django-bower](https://github.com/nvbn/django-bower)
     - I used **django-bower** for frontend package management
 - [django-anymail](https://github.com/anymail/django-anymail)
-    - I used **django-anymail** to integrate Mailgun into my backend to facilitate the sending of emails for the contact form and user registration.
+    - I used **django-anymail** to integrate Mailgun into the backend to facilitate the sending of emails for the contact form and user registration
 - [django-disqus](https://django-disqus.readthedocs.io/en/latest/)
     - I used **django-disqus** to integrate Disqus into the site to facilitate comments on the blog
 - [django-forms-bootstrap](https://github.com/pinax/django-forms-bootstrap)